Festival Of Dangerous Ideas

 Speakers presented at the Festival of Dangerous Ideas include: Christopher Hitchens, Julian Assange, Mona Eltahawy, Jon Ronson, Alicia Garza, Germaine Greer, David Simon, Sir Salman Rushdie, Pussy Riot, Masha Gessen, Tariq Ali, A.C.
 Grayling, Peter Greste, Naomi Klein and Stan Grant.

 FODI was jointly founded by Richard Evans and Rachel Healy, formerly of Sydney Opera House, and Dr Simon Longstaff AO, Executive Director of The Ethics Centre.
 Dennis Watkins produced the first FODI in 2009.
-From 2010-2016, Ann Mossop, formerly of Sydney Opera House was the curator of the festival, joined by co-curator Danielle Harvey of Sydney Opera House from 2012-2016.
+From 2010-2016, Ann Mossop, formerly of Sydney Opera House was the curator of the festival, joined by co-curator Danielle Harvey, formerly of Sydney Opera House, from 2012-2016.
 Simon Longstaff acted as curatorial advisor from 2009-2016.
+FODI will be independently presented by The Ethics Centre on Cockatoo Island in 2018.
+For more information, visit: http://www.festivalofdangerousideas.com

 Over its eight year history, FODI presented 239 individual sessions, sold over 157,000 tickets and reached even more audiences around Australia and the world via its satellite event program and digital content.